Katy Trail - 2021

 This trail has a crushed rock surface which can be soft after a rain.
 It is quite smooth.
 We are riding approximately 40 miles per day for 6 days in a row.
 These factors make this our most demanding, rigorous tour.
 Since this is a Rail-Trail, there are no steep hills to climb, but the longer miles and the softer surface of the trail will appeal to stronger, more experienced riders.

 Suggested bicycle: Touring bikes, road bikes with larger tires, mountain bikes

 Suggested tire size for this tour: at least 32mm or larger, due to the softer trail surface.
 Please do not bring a bike with skinny tires to ride this trail.
 You will not enjoy it as much!

 $495 – Single Supplement (extra price to have your own room)

 $100 – Bike Rental (helmet and bike bag included)

 Your Travel Plans

-For this tour we meet people on Saturday, October 17 at 5:00 pm at our St. Charles hotel.
+For this tour we meet riders on Tuesday, October 19, 2021 at 5:00 pm at our St. Charles hotel.
 Location to be announced.

 If you are flying, you fly in and out of the St. Louis Lambert International Airport.
 Use taxi / Uber or a shuttle to get to our St. Charles hotel.